 Page

 Part I

 Item 1.
 Business 1

 Item 1A.
-Risk Factors 13
+Risk Factors 46

 Item 1B.
 Unresolved Staff Comments 46

+Item 1C.
+Cybersecurity 46

 Item 2.
-Properties 46
+Properties 47

 Item 3.
-Legal Proceedings 47
+Legal Proceedings 48

 Item 4.
-Mine Safety Disclosures 47
+Mine Safety Disclosures 48

-Part II 48
+Part II 49

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 48
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 49

 Item 6.
-Reserved 48
+Reserved 49

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 49
+Management's Discussion and Analysis of Financial Condition and Results of Operations 50

 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk 61
+Quantitative and Qualitative Disclosures about Market Risk 63

 Item 8.
-Financial Statements and Supplementary Data 62
+Financial Statements and Supplementary Data 63

 Item 9.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 84

 Item 9A.
-Controls and Procedures 84
+Controls and Procedures 83

 Item 9B.
 Other Information 84

 Item 9C.
 Disclosure Regarding Foreign Jurisdictions that Prevent Inspections 84

 Part III 85

 Item 10.
 Directors, Executive Officers and Corporate Governance 85

 Item 11.
 Executive Compensation 85

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 85

-Matters - 85

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence 85

 Item 14.
 Principal Accountant Fees and Services 85

 Part IV 86

 Item 15.
 Exhibits and Financial Statement Schedules 86

 Item 16.
 Form 10-K Summary 87

 Signatures 88

-CAUTIONARY NOTE REGARDING FORWARD LOOKING STATEMENTS
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS

-We have made statements in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," and in other sections of this Annual Report on Form 10-K that are forward-looking statements.
-In some cases, you can identify these statements by forward-looking words such as "may," "might," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue," the negative of these terms and other comparable terminology.
+We have made statements in the sections titled "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Quantitative and Qualitative Disclosures About Market Risk" and in other sections of this Annual Report on Form 10-K that are forward-looking statements.
+In some cases, you can identify these statements by forward-looking words such as "may," "might," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue," the negative of these terms and other comparable terminology, but the absence of these words does not mean that a statement is not forward-looking.
 These forward-looking statements, which are subject to risks, uncertainties and assumptions about us, may include projections of our future financial performance, our anticipated growth strategies and anticipated trends in our business.
 These statements are only predictions based on our current expectations and projections about future events.
-There are important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements expressed or implied by the forward-looking statements.
+You are cautioned that there are important risks and uncertainties, many of which are beyond our control, that could cause our actual results, level of activity, performance or achievements to differ materially from the projected results, level of activity, performance or achievements that are expressed or implied by such forward-looking statements.
+We qualify all of our forward-looking statements by these cautionary statements.

-Our future results could be affected by a variety of other factors, including, but not limited to, failure to open and operate new centers in a timely and cost-effective manner; shortages or quality control issues with third-party manufacturers or suppliers; competition for surgeons; litigation or medical malpractice claims; inability to protect the confidentiality of our proprietary information; changes in the laws governing the corporate practice of medicine or fee-splitting; changes in the regulatory, economic and other conditions of the states and jurisdictions where our facilities are located; and business disruption or other losses from war, pandemic, terrorist acts or political unrest.
+Our future results could be affected by a variety of other factors, including, but not limited to, failure to open and operate new centers in a timely and cost-effective manner; inability to open new centers due to rising interest rates and increased operating expenses due to rising inflation; increased competition in the weight loss and obesity solutions market, including as a result of the recent regulatory approval, increased market acceptance, availability and customer awareness of weight-loss drugs; shortages or quality control issues with third-party manufacturers or suppliers; competition for surgeons; litigation or medical malpractice claims; inability to protect the confidentiality of our proprietary information; changes in the laws governing the corporate practice of medicine or fee-splitting; changes in the regulatory, macroeconomic conditions, including inflation and the threat of recession, economic and other conditions of the states and jurisdictions where our facilities are located; and business disruption or other losses from war, pandemic, terrorist acts or political unrest.